xannythepleb/guid-gen/README.md

-# guid-gen
+# GUID Gen

-A set of simple scripts for generating GUIDs locally.
+A set of simple scripts (one in Python, one in Go) for generating GUIDs locally.